-Each piece of Monsoon Blooms underwear and apparel is handcrafted from Fairtrade organic cotton.
-The cotton is sourced from small farms across India who work under the guidance of Chetna Organic, and processed into bolts of fabric at the Rajlakshmi Cotton Mill (RCM).
+Monsoon Blooms uses Fairtrade organic cotton that has been sourced from small farms across India.
+These cotton farms work under the guidance of Chetna Organic, who send their cotton to the Rajlakshmi Cotton Mill (RCM) to be processed into bolts of fabric.
 From the time the cotton seeds are planted right through until the the fabric is ready to be posted to us, it is governed by the certification of Fairtrade (FLOCERT) and Global Organic Textile Standard (GOTS).

 100% ORGANIC COTTON

 The organic tag has become something of a gimmick, tightly associated with high prices and, in the case of garments, questionable benefits.
 Here are just a few reasons why we believe organic cotton is hugely important and not to be mistaken for a dubious fad…

 Non-organic cotton is having a devastating impact on Indian farmers